CHAPMAN SANCTUARY and VISNY WOODS

 • CSVW ARTICLES OF INCORPORATION

-We hope you will enjoy seeing your feathered friends in the home that you made possible!
+We hope you will enjoy seeing some feathered friends in the home that you made possible.

 Regardless of your sponsored Bird House’s occupancy status - please know that your donation has made a BIG difference for ALL the birds that make CSVW their home and we THANK YOU ALL!